codekirei/node-multispinner/readme.md

 **err**

 Emitted after all spinners are complete and any spinner was completed with `multispinner.error(spinner)`.
-If multiple spinners were completed with `error`, this event will fire once for each of them.
+If multiple spinners were completed with `multispinner.error`, this event will fire once for each of them.
 Emits the ID of the spinner with the `err` event.

-Note that this event is `err` and not `error`, so it doesn't *have* to be handled.
+Note that this event is `err`, not `error`, so it doesn't have to be handled.
+Emitting `error` is functionally equivalent to `throw`, which should always be handled.
+So, `err` is used here instead.
-This is intentional; ending a spinner with `multispinner.error(spinner)` does not have to mean an `Error` occured in the traditional sense.
+This gives flexibility -- ending a spinner with `multispinner.error(spinner)` does not have to mean an `Error` occured (but it might!).

-Emitting `error` is similar to a `throw` (which always requires handling), so `err` is used instead.
-In short, this event is meant to supplement, not preclude, traditional `Error` handling.
+This event is meant to supplement, not preclude, `Error` handling.
+Event handling with `node-multispinner` is optional; `Error` handling should always be a priority.

 ```js
 multispinner.on('err', (spinner) => {